MinterTeam/minter-js-sdk/README.md

 #### .postTx()

-Post new transcation to the blockchain
+Post new transaction to the blockchain
 Accept [tx params](#Tx params constructors) object and make asynchronous request to the blockchain API.
 `txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
 `txParams.gasPrice` - 1 by default, if request failed because of low gas, it will be repeated wi